-Nov.4 (Apex) The seven star Yas Marina Circuit was the venue for one of the most dramatic and thrilling races of the season, as Kimi Raikkonen returned to the top step of the podium for the first time since 2009, while championship contenders Fernando Alonso and Sebastian Vettel followed him across the line in a nail biting final few laps.
+Nov.4 (GP247) The seven star Yas Marina Circuit was the venue for one of the most dramatic and thrilling races of the season, as Kimi Raikkonen returned to the top step of the podium for the first time since 2009, while championship contenders Fernando Alonso and Sebastian Vettel followed him across the line in a nail biting final few laps.

 It was a big night for the Lotus team (the Enstone version) who have not tasted victory since 2009, and a milestone for Raikkonen who has enjoyed a fairy tale comeback with remarkable consistency and victory making his return to F1 ever so much sweeter.
 Ironically, despite the victory, he is now mathematically out of the running for this year’s title.